State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The CAN-SPAM Act governs email marketing, requiring clear opt-out mechanisms, accurate sender information, and truthful subject lines.
 While explicit consent is not mandatory, marketers must provide recipients with an opt-out option.

 Penalties are imposed per non-compliant email sent.
-Each email violating CAN-SPAM requirements carries fines of up to $46,517
+Up to $46,517 is fined for each email violating CAN-SPAM requirements.

 State-by-State TCPA and Consent Compliance